-Even today, 37 years after his death, viewers remember the beloved actor who garnered international fame as “Dr. Richard Kimble,” wrongly convicted of killing his wife in the television series “THE FUGITIVE.”
-The climactic two-part conclusion set a Nielsen record for the most-watched television series, with 72 percent of all U. S. households tuned in, an estimated 32 million people.
+Even today, decades after his death, viewers remember the beloved actor who garnered international fame as “Dr. Richard Kimble,” wrongly convicted of killing his wife in the television series,“The Fugitive.”
+The climactic two-part conclusion set a Nielsen record for the most-watched television series, with 72 percent of all U. S. households tuned in – an estimated 32 million people.
 The record remained until March of 1980.

-After several years of being urged and inspired by a few friends and many, many fans of David Janssen, Michael Phelps wrote his own Memoir of his friendship with David Janssen over the last fifteen years of the actor’s life.
-It was Award Winning Singer/Songwriter CAROL CONNORS, one of two women David loved and lost, who finally convinced him that David’s story had to be told.
+After several years of being urged and inspired by a few friends and many, many fans of David Janssen, Michael Phelps wrote his own memoir of his friendship with David Janssen over the last fifteen years of the actor’s life.
+It was Award Winning Singer/Songwriter Carol Connors, one of two women David loved and lost, who finally convinced him that David’s story had to be told.

-Topics include his career, his marriage, and bitter divorce from Ellie, his relationship with his mother Berneice and his stepfather Gene Janssen, his sisters Jill and Teri, Ellie’s daughters, many of his roles, actors, directors, producers, and writers with whom he worked.
-Michael Phelps makes the disclaimer that, “not all conversations are verbatim, that would be a human impossibility, but they are DAMN close.
+Topics include his career, his marriage, and bitter divorce from Ellie; his relationship with his mother, Berneice, and his stepfather, Gene Janssen; his sisters Jill and Teri; Ellie’s daughters; many of his roles, actors, directors, producers, and writers with whom he worked.
+Michael Phelps makes the disclaimer that, “not all conversations are verbatim, that would be a human impossibility, but they are pretty close.
 When you have a friend like David, you never forget.”

 Together, the three books provide David Janssen’s millions of fans with a candid look at his private life.
 The books offer a rare opportunity to observe the breathtakingly handsome actor off-screen.
-From his romantic interests to his demons to his career ups and downs, he is revealed to be a down-to-earth guy; a kind, compassionate, and sensitive man whose celebrity prevented him from living an ordinary life.
+From his romantic interests to his demons, to his career ups and downs, he is revealed to be a down-to-earth guy – a kind, compassionate, and sensitive man whose celebrity prevented him from living an ordinary life.

-DAVID JANSSEN died at age 48 of a massive heart attack.shocking the world.
+David Janssen died at age 48 of a massive heart attack, shocking the world.
 The ugly rumors and suspicions surrounding his death are addressed in the books.
 All of Hollywood Royalty and thousands of his devoted fans attended his services on Sunday, February 17, 1980.
-Ellie attended with her daughter Diane, and friends Kay Donno and Peggy Burke (former wife of Actor Paul Burke).
+Ellie attended with her daughter (Diane) and friends, Kay Donno and Peggy Burke – former wife of Actor Paul Burke.
 It was Ellie’s Birthday.